Fujiki relations and fibrations of irreducible symplectic varieties: Introduction

 To prove the results on fibrations we work as much as possible on the singular variety $X$.
 We hope that this will also allow to tackle further questions on Lagrangian fibrations.
 Open problems are for example a classification of the singular fibers and of the possible base varieties $B$.
-In general $B$ can be singular, even if $X$ is primitive symplectic, \cite[Theorem~1.9]{Mat15}.
-However, we still know little about its possible singularities.
-It is still unknown if there is an example where $X$ is smooth and $B$ singular, even in dimension four, cf.\,\cite[Theorem~1.2]{Ou16}.
+We still know little about its possible singularities.
+When $X$ is smooth, it is conjectured that $B$ is also smooth, but so far this got only proved for $\dim X\leq 4$ by Huybrechts--Xu and Ou \cite{HX19}, \cite[Theorem~1.2]{Ou16}.
+In general $B$ can certainly be singular, even if $X$ is primitive symplectic, \cite[Theorem~1.9]{Mat15}.